-My attempt to take pictures in a moving tour bus was not successful.
+My attempt to take pictures on a moving tour bus was not successful.
 There are no Viewpoints along the way and the law forbids the bus to stop.
 By the time we got to the so-called destination, the area is cluttered with tourist ‘attractions’ (statues, colors, trolleys, yurts, restaurants, you name it).
-It was a total disappointment and devastation for me that I could not take some decent pictures passing through miles of the breath-taking view.
+It was a total disappointment and devastation for me that I could not take some decent pictures passing through miles of the breathtaking view.

-Post-processing is extremely time consuming and some areas are deemed impossible to correct.
+Post-processing is extremely time-consuming and some areas are deemed impossible to correct.
 Close one of your eyes while viewing these images and ignore the imperfections.

 One gal from our group told me that this lake reminds her of Crater Lake in Oregon.
-Crater Lake has a mirror-like Green color due to its purity, is smaller in size, but much deeper.
+Crater Lake has a mirror-like green color due to its purity, is smaller in size, but much deeper.
 From landscape point of view, they do have some similarity.
 In my opinion, they both look sacred and transmit tranquil energy.

 The gorgeous green reminds me of an old song which vividly describes the Lake and Quilan Mountains ,“青海青，黃河黃，更有那滔滔的金沙江。雪浩浩，山蒼蒼，祁連山下好牧場…..羊兒的毛好似雪花亮。” It is amazing that I can finally relate the song to the actual scene and know how well the lyrics was written.
 I had my emotional moment listening to the song again.
 How many days have gone by since I first sang the song in grade school?
 How precious our life is and how lucky that I was able to re-read the textbook in the physical location.

 Won’t it be great if I can take some lake pictures out in the open?
 If I have any regret for this trip at all, this is it!!!